 Sup!
-It’s been a while since I’ve graced you all with my thoughts about growing older and how that sometimes sucks more than anything.
-That’s mostly because, towards the end of college spring semester, I thought I’d made peace with a lot of my fears of change.
+It has been a while since I’ve graced you all with my thoughts about growing older, and how that sometimes sucks more than anything.
+That’s mostly because, toward the end of college spring semester, I thought I’d made peace with my fear of change.
 I’m less than enthused to announce that I was really wrong.

-For you today—as I’m sure you may be gearing up or a new school year or finishing up those summer resolutions and thus going through your own shit—I have a list of things I’ve now sort of grasped and want to share.
-There were things I thought I knew, but I noticed how delusional I was after coming home and seeing college from the perspective of trying to relive home-life as it was before I left for a while.
+For you today—as I’m sure you may be gearing up or a new school year or finishing up those summer resolutions, and thus going through your own shit—I have a list of things I’ve sort of grasped and want to share.
+There were things I thought I knew, but I noticed how delusional I was after coming home.
+I was trying to see college from the perspective of trying to relive home, or, life as it was before I left for a while.
 (Spoiler: Jump to number three; you can’t friggin’ do that.)

 - You can get used to being alone, but it’s hard for that to be taken away, and even harder to cope with how that makes you feel.
 Pre-college, I was very used to being surrounded by family all the time.
 I wanted that, mostly.
 School drained me of who I really was; I never ever gained the confidence to be who I wanted to be in high school.
 My family made me myself.
 At college, I’ve started to see who I am, and I’m comfortable showing others, sans-family being physically there.
 Now, at home, my mom tells me to let her and my dad know when I need to be alone, like it’s obvious that being alone at school has changed me.
 The knowledge that my family can tell I need alone time makes me both grateful they get me and guilty that I seem like I don’t want to be around them as much.
 The fact that I actually do need more alone time than usual makes me feel both like I’m becoming my own person and growing away from my family.
 I’m not sure if any of that is even true.